AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/import-pdfform-api.md

 ### Input Document

-A PDF document basically an acroform to which we import a form data provided as a JSON, and generate the resulting PDF document.
+A PDF document basically an AcroForm to which form data, provided as a JSON, is imported to generate the resulting PDF document.

 ## REST API